ZohebKhan1/differentiation-comparison/README.md

 This repository is an example workflow for a PCA-based method for assessing the progression of differentiation between two sets of samples (bulk RNA-seq).

-The basic overview is as follows
+The basic overview is as follows:

 - You have a **baseline differentiation time course** (at least 3 timepoints).
 - You have one or more **experimental groups** (genotype, treatment, etc.).